fuqunaga/Headquarters/README.md

 # HQ(Headquaters)
-HQ is a GUI tool for remotely operating multiple PCs using PowerShell.
+HQ is a GUI tool for remotely operating multiple windows PCs using PowerShell.

 [日本語](./README-jp.md)